alext29/go-priam/README.md

 Incremental backup uploads only the additional files needed for backup, and links to the last backup taken.

+### List backups:
+`go-prium [OPTIONS] -keyspace <KEYSPACE> history`

+Prints out timestamps of all existing backups, including incremental backups, in a tree form.

+## Restore

+*Restore operation will delete all existing data in given keyspace and restore to given timestamp.* Any data between added to the DB between backup and restore time would be lost.

-### Restore to last backup:
+### Restoring to last backup:
 `go-prium [OPTIONS] -keyspace <KEYSPACE> restore`

-### Restore to specific timestamp:
+### Restoring to specific timestamp:
 `go-prium [OPTIONS] -keyspace <KEYSPACE> -timestamp <TIMESTAMP> restore`

 When restoring to an incremental backup, all necessary files till the last full backup are downloaded and restored from.
 Timestamp is assumed to be monotonically increasing else the code would barf while take backup.

-### History of backups:
-`go-prium [OPTIONS] -keyspace <KEYSPACE> history`

-Prints out timestamps of all existing backups, including incremental backups, in a tree form.

 ## Configuration parameters
 `go-prium help`  gives a complete list of all command line parameters.